Geeksltd/MSharp.Docs/Tutorials/5/README.md

     }
 }
 ```
-In this class we add *BikesList* module that is responsible for showing all bikes, we continue our work by creating a *Enter* class that is responsible for adding and editing a bike, create new folder with the name of *Bikes* under the *Pages* folder in *#UI* project and add a *Enter* class like bellow:
+In this class we add *BikesList* module that is responsible for showing all bikes, we continue our work by creating a *Enter* class that is responsible for adding and editing a bike, create new folder with the name of *Bikes* under the *Pages* folder in *#UI* project and add a *Enter* class like below:

 ```C#
 using MSharp;